Scrivener07/FO4_Games/Documents/Nexus.md

 [size=6]How to Install[/size]
 [size=3]1) Make sure you have the current steam version of Fallout 4 as well as the corresponding version of the [url=http://f4se.silverlock.org/]Fallout 4 Script Extender[/url].
 2) Install the mod archive either manually or via NMM.
-3) Activate Games.esm and BarstoolGames.esp in your load order.
+3) Activate Games.esm and BarstoolGames.esm in your load order.
 4) Launch the game.
 [/size]